-Yup, my real name is Stephen.
+My name is Steve.
 I reside in the San Francisco Bay Area and have lived with a very severe form of asthma since birth.
 I’ve lived a lot longer than people thought I would.

 My walking story, and the concept for this blog, begins in Sept of 2004, when my asthma finally impacted my ability to continue working full time.
-At the ripe old age of 49, I was forced to retire from my 29 year career as a Respiratory Therapist…seems I was spending more time as a patient in the hospital, than as an employee in one.
+At the ripe old age of 49, I was forced to retire from my 30 year career as a Respiratory Therapist…seems I was spending more time as a patient in the hospital, than as an employee.

-Despite being constantly short of breath and out of shape, I didn’t want to lay around the house feeling sorry for myself waiting for this disease to kill me.
-I decided instead, to put into practice what I had preached to my chronic lung patients over the years.
+Despite being clinically depressed, constantly short of breath and out of shape, I didn’t want to lay around the house feeling sorry for myself waiting for this disease to slowly kill me.
+I decided instead, to put into practice what I had preached to my COPD and Asthma patients over the years.
 And that is …..
 Exercise , Exercise…Exercise !
 As counter intuitive as it sounds, you need to exercise even when you’re short of breath.

 With that in mind, I put together a self-directed physical re-conditioning (pulmonary rehabilitation) program that would hopefully, help me manage the viscous dyspnea cycle , maintain what little lung function I had left, shed some of the weight I had gained from years of prednisone use, and perhaps, just perhaps….beat the odds, by living longer and happier than science and medicine says I’m supposed to.

 At first, I tried swimming and running, but they left me instantly winded.
 By default, I took up good old fashioned walking.
 Little did I know what a profound effect this activity would have on my life.
 When I first started walking for fitness I was in such bad shape I could barely go a few blocks without suffocating; and on many days I was too short of breath to walk at all.
 Despite the concerns and doubts of some, I kept pushing myself to go a little farther each time.